Nikola Tesla Died Here

 New York, New York

-Nikola Tesla may have discovered a way to beam energy through the air and ground, but that secret died with him in his room in The New Yorker hotel in 1943.
+Nikola Tesla may have discovered a way to beam energy through the air and ground, but that secret died with him in his room in The New Yorker hotel on January 7, 1943.
 Poor Tesla had been a permanent resident for years, outcast and reclusive, more familiar to the pigeons than his fellow tenants.

 That ended in 2001, when the Yugoslav-American Bicentennial Committee bolted this plaque to the side of the hotel.
 It calls him a "great Yugoslav-American scientist-inventor" and hails him for "his discoveries in the field of alternating electric current," without going into the details.
 It's not much of a monument -- a plaque commemorating where you died -- but Tesla fans rejoiced nevertheless.